Ameenkp/inno-chatter-api/README.md

 to quickly start testing you can use the published api docs (you can use it for trying it out from postman) [postman docs](https://documenter.getpostman.com/view/31106366/2sA2xjyWWF)

+NB: Make sure to not expose token details /confidential details and business logic while publishing in an production environment , this is made only for proof of concept.

 ## Additional Information
 - **Project Structure:**